grjsmith/dotfiles/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- I'd love to add a weather widget but everytime I do the APIs change and I haven't found one that seems stable.
+Still working on Gotop config
+Tempted to figure out the Terminal weather app.

-See the [open issues](https://github.com/github_username/repo_name/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/grjsmith/dotfiles/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>